 What got me excited was actually the number of badges up for grabs and I’m pretty stoked to collect them all.
 Not so much for stories, more for the badges.

 Perhaps Garmin has done their fair share of market studies, focus group discussions and decided that 3rd party collaboration is the way to go.
 As an adult using the kids themed activity tracker, I have to declare I’m unlikely the target audience so you should take my lack of enthusiasm with the adventures thus far with a pinch of salt.
-Kids might be really excited about such adventures.

 GARMIN VIVOFIT JR 2 IN A NUTSHELL